New Denver

-New Denver is at the mouth of Carpenter Creek, on the east shore of Slocan Lake, in the West Kootenay region of southeastern British Columbia.
+New Denver is a village in the Central Kootenay region of British Columbia, Canada at the mouth of Carpenter Creek, on the east shore of Slocan Lake, in the West Kootenay region of southeastern British Columbia.
 The village is 47 km west of Kaslo on Highway 31A, and 47 km southeast of Nakusp and 32 km northeast of Slocan on Highway 6.

 Name origin

 In 1892, the town was mostly called Slocan City or Slocan for about a month, Eldorado City or Eldorado for about seven months, and New Denver since.
 However, these names were used interchangeably for months.
 Furthermore, the place may have been known as Carpenter Creek townsite after its founding in 1891.

 Appearing about the same time as the Slocan community at the foot of the lake, it is unclear why the latter prevailed in keeping the name.
 Until the government survey in mid 1892, the place was a squatters camp for miners.
 Named for El Dorado, the legendary city of gold, the surrounding mines were hoped to bring comparable prosperity.
 On discovering the mines were silver deposits, the name changed to reflect the famed silver mines of Denver, Colorado.